bookingactivities/booking-activities/readme.txt

 * Fix - Wrong locale was loaded on multilingual site (depending on site and users settings)
 * Fix - Dialogs looked glitchy on Chrome
 * Fix - Booking quantity was incorrect if multiple partial refunds were deleted at once in a WooCommerce order
+* Fix - Min delay before event is no longer limited to a minimum of 1 day.
+Minimum is now 0 (no delay)
+* Fix - Do not display booking actions on "Pay for orders" pages
+* Lib - Updated FullCalendar to 3.6.0 and Moment JS to 2.19.0
 * Dev - A lot of hooks has been changed, added or removed.
 Please go to the website for the [complete changelog](https://booking-activities.fr/en/documentation/changelog/?utm_source=wp-plugin-page&utm_medium=wordpress&utm_content=readme).

 = 1.1.4 - 2017/09/14 =